The BrailleR Project

-I've recorded some interactions with the BrailleR package.
+In previous years, I recorded some interactions with the BrailleR package.
 I hope to add more over time but would appreciate some feedback about their usefulness.
 They were originally recorded for showing what the BrailleR package could do rather than as a tutorial, but I thought they might prove useful.

 Download links are at the bottom of this page.)

-I've shown the R world about the needs of blind users at three UseR conferences thus far.
+I've shown the R world about the needs of blind users at four UseR conferences thus far.
 This has proven to be a great way of getting help from the R community.
 Look for the presentations in the list of files below.
 The 2015 and 2016 talks were prepared in HTML and have a lot of files so are zipped up for convenience.

 This is just one way of saying thank you to the people that make a difference.

 My attendance at UseR!2016 in San Francisco was partially supported by the granting of a Diversity Scholarship by the conference organizers.

 My attendance at the 2011 Summer University in the Czech Republic (July 29 to August 3) was funded by the organizers.
 This was a great opportunity to show off R to a new audience - an audience that can truly benefit from having R as a backup for the failings of many other statistical software applications which do not cater for their needs.
 Read details of the R workshop held at the 2011 Summer University, including downloadable sound files.